crazychenz/vinnie.work/website/static/misc/android-notes/4-setup-emulator.md

 ## QEMU - Generic Emulator

 QEMU fancies itself "A generic and open source machine emulator and virtualizer".
 I've been using QEMU for over 25 years.
-It is an amazing tool that can emulator completely different CPu architectures on x86ish systems.
+It is an amazing tool that can emulate completely different CPU architectures on x86ish (and other types of) host systems.
 Nowadays, since the time of Linux Kernel-based Virtual Machines (KVM), it is also a virtualization frontend.

 - QEMU can do **whole system emulation**, for example: Run a virtual hardware platform with a firmware bootloader that boots a kernel and supports a full user environment.
 This is very flexible and powerful, but also very slow due to the host CPU having to not only convert all of the applications instructions, but it also must handle all of the hardware emulation (e.g. MMU & IO).